aunusualman/LT4REC/README.md

 ## Dataset

-For the dataset gathered from traffic logs of Tencent video’s recommendation system is not completely public, we just provide a small part of the dataset.
+For the dataset gathered from traffic logs of real world video recommendation system is not completely public, we just provide a small part of the dataset.
 Download the dataset demo from ....
 The data is stored as the tfrecord format, with feature columns defined as:
 ```
 features{